 This travel site can exist thanks to compensation from advertising and affiliate links.
 Find out more here.

-Santa Rosa Island – A Northwest Florida island with mile after mile of sand dunes
+1. Santa Rosa Island – A Florida island with endless dunes

 Santa Rosa Island is a beach haven located not far from the Alabama border in the Florida Panhandle.
 The communities Pensacola Beach, Navarre Beach and Okaloosa Island together share the slice of paradise that the Northwest Florida island is.

-The island is 40 miles (64 km) long with endless sandy dunes.
-You can drive mile after mile and all you see is white sand and the inviting blue Gulf of Mexico.
+Santa Rosa Island is 40 miles (64 km) long with endless sand dunes.
+You can drive mile after mile, and all you see is white sand and the inviting blue Gulf of Mexico.
 The island keeps its untouched appearance thanks to the Gulf Islands National Seashore that protects large portions of the island from development.

 On the very western side of Santa Rosa Island the historic Fort Pickens stands.
 The fort is both an historically interesting place to visit and one of the best sunset spots in the Pensacola Beach area.